ITR Season 2025 Banner

 The Full Value of Consideration or Sale Consideration

-The amount of consideration received or charged by the seller on the sale of the property.
+The sale consideration is the amount of consideration received or charged by the seller on the sale of the property.

-However, in Finance Act 2018, the said section was amended and the variation of up to 5% was allowed between the sale value and value as per SVA.
+In the Finance Act 2018, the said section was further amended and variation of up to 5% was allowed between the sale value and value as per SVA.

-For example, in the above case, if the sale value claimed is Rs.15 lakh and the value adopted by SVA is Rs.18 lakh, the difference between these two values is more than 10%.
+For example, in the above case of Aravind, if the sale value claimed is Rs.15 lakh and the value adopted by SVA is Rs.18 lakh, the difference between these two values is more than 10%.
 Hence, the value to be adopted for sale consideration shall be Rs.18 lakh.
-Hence, in the above example, the short term capital gain will be Rs.13 lakh.
+Hence, in the above example, the short-term capital gain will be Rs.13 lakh.

 Cost of Acquisition

 Note: Any property transferred by way of the gift shall not attract capital gain/loss.
-However, if the property is further sold, then the capital gain shall arise.
-Also, the cost of acquisition shall cost to the previous owner, and the period of holding of the previous owner shall also be considered.
+However, if the property is further sold by the person who received it as a gift, then the capital gain shall arise at the time of sale.
+Also, the cost of acquisition shall be the cost to the previous owner, and the period of holding of the previous owner shall also be considered.

-For example, Mr A gifted the property (purchased on 1st April 2019 for Rs.5 lakh) to Mr B on 1st October 2019, and Mr B had sold the same property on 31st May 2020 to Mr C at Rs.20 lakh.
+For example, Mr A gifted the property (purchased on 1st April 2019 for Rs.5 lakh) to Mr B on 1st October 2019, and Mr B sold the same property on 31st May 2020 to Mr C for Rs.20 lakh.

-In the above case, there is no capital gain on the transfer of property when Mr A gifts property to Mr B. However, capital gain shall arise when Mr B transfers property to Mr C. The holding period shall be calculated from the date of acquisition of property by Mr A (1st April 2019) to the date of transfer of property by Mr C (31st May 2020), i.e. 14 months.
-Hence, it is a short-term capital gain of Rs.15 lakh.
+In the above case, there is no capital gain on the transfer of property when Mr A gifts the property to Mr B. However, capital gain shall arise when Mr B sells the property to Mr C. The holding period shall be calculated from the date of acquisition of property by Mr A (1st April 2019) to the date of transfer of property by Mr C (31st May 2020), i.e. 14 months.
+Hence, it is a short-term asset and the short-term capital gain will be Rs.15 lakh (20 lakhs - 5 lakhs).

 Improvement Cost Of Asset